akliek/42HN_CPP_MODULES/README.md

     cpp07 - templates;
     cpp08 - templated containers, iterators, algorithms.
 Note:
-  All subject and in cpp* folders.
+  All subjects are in cpp* folders.